ETCE-LAB/FarmInsight-Dashboard-Backend/README.md

 ## Overview

-This repository contains the central backend code for FarmInsight.
+This repository contains the central backend code for FarmInsight and manages all configurations as well as representing a gateway from the clients to all FPF devices.
-The Dashboard backend communicates with an InfluxDB to store and load all sensor data.
-Images are stored in a directory, the metadata is stored in the SQLite DB.
+The backend communicates with an InfluxDB to store and retrieve sensor data, while images are stored in a directory with their metadata saved in an SQLite database.
-Images and sensor measurements to the clients via REST, and for live updates, via websockets.
-Livestreams are retrieved from an endpoint and are routed through to the client.
+Data is delivered to clients via REST APIs and, for live updates, via websockets.
+Livestreams are routed from an endpoint to clients in real time.

-Based on an internal scheduler, the backend will request the images on the configured interval from the configured endpoint.
-Once the image is received, it will be stored in the directory.
+Using an internal scheduler, the backend periodically requests images from configured endpoints at specified intervals.
+Once received, the images are stored and made accessible to the client.

 ### Built with